lucasferreira/react-native-progress-indicator/README.md

 # react-native-progress-indicator
 React Native cross-plataform module to create Progress Indicators in your apps.

-This module universalized the use of RN modules ActivityIndicatorIOS, ProgressViewIOS and ProgressBarAndroid into a single reusefull View for using both in Android and iOS platforms.
+This module universalized the use of natives modules ActivityIndicatorIOS, ProgressViewIOS and ProgressBarAndroid into a single re-useful View for using both in Android and iOS platforms, the let you able to write a single code base progress indicators.

 ### Installation